carneades/carneades-3/doc/manual/introduction.md

-# Getting Started
+# Introduction

 The Carneades argumentation system is open source software, freely available for downloading at <http://carneades.github.com>.

 Carneades provides web-based, collaborative software tools for:

-- summarizing the arguments of a debate in an *argument graph*
+- (re)constructing arguments using a rulebase of argumentation schemes
-- visualizing, browsing and navigating argument graphs
-- critically evaluating arguments
+- visualizing arguments in diagrams (argument maps)
-- forming opinions, participating in polls and ranking stakeholders by the degree to which they share your views
-- obtaining clear explanations, using argument graphs, of the different effects of alternative policies in particular cases

-In this manual, we distinguish three kinds of users:

-Public Users
-:   Users interested in understanding arguments and policies, whom we assume have had *no specialist training* in argumentation or policy modeling.
-Analysts
-:   Users who have had *specialist training* in argumentation or rule-based policy modeling.
-System Administrators
-:   Users with sufficient computer skills to install, configure and administer the Carneades software.

-These are only roles.
-Some people may be able to use the system in more than one of these roles.
-In particular, we aim to make the software simple to install and administer, so that ultimately anyone with basic computer skills will be able to serve as "system administrator".

-The rest of this manual is organized in the following chapters:

-- The Home Page
-- Argument Graphs
-- Browsing, Visualizing and Evaluating Arguments
-- Forming, Polling and Comparing Opinions
-- Analyzing and Comparing Policies
-- Editing Argument Graphs
-- Modeling Policies and Argumentation Schemes
-- System Administration
-- Application Scenarios
-- Built-in Argumentation Schemes
+- critically evaluating arguments, using a formal model of structured argument based on argumentation schemes and Dung abstract argumentation frameworks
+- serializing and interchanging arguments using our own Carneades Argument Format (CAF) as well as the Argument Interchange Format (AIF)

-The first two of these chapters, about the Carneades home page and  argument graphs, are recommended to be read first by all users.
-The home page chapter explains how to access and navigate among the various tools provided by the system.
-The argument graph chapter provides a concise overview of the underlying data model used by all the tools.
-The next three chapters are for public users and explain how to use the tools for argument browsing, opinion polls and policy analysis, respectively.
-The chapters on editing argument graphs and modeling policies and argumentation schemes are for analysts with some prior knowledge of argument reconstruction methods and rule-based systems.
-The system administration chapter is recommended reading for anyone wishing to install, configure and administer the Carneades software.
-The chapter on application scenarios may be of interest to managers and public administrators looking for ways to improve the quality of decision-making processes in their organizations.
-The final chapter presents the initial set of argumentation schemes distributed with the system, which you can modify to suit your needs.
+The next chapter, Getting Started, explains how to download, install and run the Carneades system locally on your personal computer.
+The projects chapter explains how to create and access projects, where each project can contain any number of argument graphs.
+The argument graph chapter provides an overview of the underlying data model used by all the tools.
+The browsing, visualization and evaluation chapter explains how to read and view argument graphs.
+The chapters on editing argument graphs and modeling argumentation schemes are somewhat more demanding and some basic prior knowledge of argumentation theory [@Walton:2006] is recommended.
+The system administration chapter describes how to build and install the system from its source files, as well as how to configure the system.
+The final chapter shows how some well-known argumentation schemes [@Walton:2008] can been represented using the system.